headlamp-k8s/headlamp/docs/development/api/modules/lib_k8s_apiProxy.md

 ▸ **streamResult**(`url`, `name`, `cb`, `errCb`, `queryParams?`): `Promise`<() => `void`\>

-Streams the results of a Kubernetes API request.
+Streams the results of a Kubernetes API request into a 'cb' callback.

 #### Parameters